peterhinch/micropython-mqtt/mqtt_as/README.md

 ### Configuration

-The MQTT client is configured using a dictionary named `config` and defined in [MQTTClient class](./README.md#3-mqttclient-class).
+The MQTT client is configured using a dictionary.
+An instance named `config` is defined in the [MQTTClient class](./README.md#3-mqttclient-class) and populated with common default values.
 The user can populate this in any manner.
 The approach used in the test scripts is as follows.
-The main `mqtt_as.py` initialises `config` with typical defaults.
+The main `mqtt_as.py` module instantiates `config` with typical defaults.
 Then `mqtt_local.py` adds local settings common to all nodes, e.g. WiFi credentials and broker details.
-Finally the application adds application specific settings such as subscriptions.
+Finally the application adds application specific settings like subscriptions.

 In a typical project `mqtt_local.py` will be edited then deployed to all nodes.